EU: Airlines agree to quickly refund canceled flights | DW | 30.09.2021

 The airlines involved in the talks with the EU Commission included Aegean Airlines, Air France, Alitalia, Austrian Airlines, British Airways, Brussels Airlines, Easyjet, Eurowings, Iberia, KLM, Lufthansa, Norwegian, Ryanair, TAP, Vueling and Wizz Air.

-The commission said that refunding passengers in a timely manner, within 7 days, for cancelled flights was required under EU law.
-Airlines have also committed to inform passengersmore clearly about their rights, in the event of a flight cancellation.
+The commission said that refunding passengers in a timely manner, within 7 days, for canceled flights was required under EU law.
+Airlines have also committed to informing passengers more clearly about their rights, in the event of a flight cancellation.

 They must now also clearly distinguish between flight cancellations by the airline and flight cancellations by the passenger, which are inherently different in terms of passenger rights.

 For passengers who have booked their flight through an intermediary can now request a refund with the airline directly.
-The air carriers are now obliged to provide infromation for how to request a refund for flights bought through a third party platform.
+The air carriers are now obliged to provide information on how to request a refund for flights bought through a third-party platform.

-The CPC network will now close its dialogues with all airlines, but will continue to monitor whether commitments are correctly implemented.
-National authorities will decide how to deal with the outstanding issue of non-refundable vouchers that were pushed onto consumers in the early phase of the pandemic.
-The CPC network will also exchange information on ongoing investigations by their members about possible unfair practices of certain intermediaries, notably in the way they inform consumers about their services' conditions and fees.